doyleLai/Web-Controller-for-Arduino-DCC-Station/README.md

 - addLoco: add a new Loco in the server
 - c_speed: change the speed of a loco
 - c_fun: change a function state of a loco
+- reset: reset the system including the Arduino
 ### To client
 - loco: notifly the current status of a loco
 - locos: notifly the current status of locos